Learning to Endure

 Luther says that suffering is the touchstone.
 It’s the thing that proves our faith to be real and proves God to be real.

 The second master is prayer, or in Latin, oratio.
-In Psalm 119, there are probably 70 or 80 direct, pithy, pungent requests like Lord, don’t forsake me.
+In Psalm 119, there are probably seventy or eighty direct, pithy, pungent requests like Lord, don’t forsake me.
 Lord, make me understand this.
 Lord, awaken me.
 Lord, incline my heart.
-Lord don’t let me… There’s a passionate cry—out of need—for God to intervene that grows out of a reflection on Scripture.
+Lord don’t let me . . .
+There’s a passionate cry—out of need—for God to intervene that grows out of a reflection on Scripture.

 Interestingly, Luther’s third master is affliction, and it’s another underestimated thing in Psalm 119.
 Affliction appears almost everywhere: the sense of darkness, the sense of threat, the sense of pain.